metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 <a id="nestedatt--spec--max_scale--services--listener"></a>
 ### Nested Schema for `spec.max_scale.services.listener`

+Required:

+- `port` (Number) Port is the network port where the MaxScale server will listen.

 Optional:

 - `name` (String) Name is the identifier of the listener.
 It is defaulted if not provided
 - `params` (Map of String) Params defines extra parameters to pass to the listener.Any parameter supported by MaxScale may be specified here.
 See reference:https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-maxscale-configuration-guide/#listener_1.
-- `port` (Number) Port is the network port where the MaxScale server will listen.
 - `protocol` (String) Protocol is the MaxScale protocol to use when communicating with the client.
 If not provided, it defaults to MariaDBProtocol.
 - `suspend` (Boolean) Suspend indicates whether the current resource should be suspended or not.This can be useful for maintenance, as disabling the reconciliation prevents the operator from interfering with user operations during maintenance activities.